 Coach Griffith attended Mississippi State University, where he played four seasons in the Southeastern Conference under Richard Williams and Rick Stansbury.
 The Bulldogs went to two NIT post season tournaments in his career, while also being named to the SEC All-Academic team.
 After graduating he joined the staff at the University of South Alabama under John Pelphrey for three years.
 Coach Pelphrey's playing (Kentucky) and coaching (Florida, Arkansas) background was extremely knowledgeable and influential during Griffith's time at USA.
 He moved on to become the head assistant at Lambuth University, a NAIA division I program in Tennessee.
 The Eagles were ranked third in the nation, and received the school's first national tournament bid.
 Coach Griffith spent the last six seasons teaching and coaching at Southeast Career and Technical Academy in Las Vegas, NV.

 Coach Griffith was born in Birmingham, AL to Howard and NaDel.
 He has one sister, Gretchyn, who is married to Jerry Judeh.
 He graduated from Mississippi State with a Bachelor of Science in Education and Coaching.

 Ledoux has a Bachelor of Business Administration from University of North Alabama.
-He comes to Miami Dade College after an impressive sales career and with a wealth of basketball knowledge.
-He has been a National Sales Representative, as well as a Distributor Territory Sales representative in the Southeast for the past 20 years.
-He is originally from Nashua, NH and currently lives in Jacksonville, FL with his wife Karen Lane ARNP at the Mayo Clinic.
+He is originally from Nashua, NH and currently lives in Jacksonville, FL with his wife Dr. Karen Lane at the Mayo Clinic.